presidentbeef/brat/index.md

 * You do what you wanna
 * You don't have a thing to prove
 * You eat your candy with your pork and beans
-* You want to be 1337
-* You want to be 3V1L

-## People Who Probably Shouldn't Use Brat
+## Who Probably Shouldn't Use Brat

 You should steer clear of Brat if: